tinkerbell/cluster-api-provider-tinkerbell/docs/REMOTE-TINKERBELL.md

 - **Management client** — interacts with CAPI objects (`TinkerbellMachine`, `TinkerbellCluster`, `Cluster`, `Machine`, etc.) in the management cluster.
-- **Tinkerbell client** — interacts with Tinkerbell CRD objects (`Hardware`, `Template`, `Workflow`, `Job`) in the remote Tinkerbell cluster.
+- **Tinkerbell client** — interacts with Tinkerbell CRD objects (`Hardware`, `Template`, `Workflow`, `Job`) in the external Tinkerbell cluster.

-## Objects Watched in the Remote Cluster
+## Objects Watched in the External Cluster

-When the remote Tinkerbell cluster feature is enabled, CAPT sets up an informer cache on the remote cluster that watches the following object types.
+When the external Tinkerbell cluster feature is enabled, CAPT sets up an informer cache on the external cluster that watches the following object types.
 This allows CAPT to react to changes in these objects and reconcile the owning `TinkerbellMachine` accordingly.

 | Object | API Group | Description |
 |---|---|---|
 | **Workflow** | `tinkerbell.org/v1alpha1` | Provisioning workflows executed by Tink Worker |
 | **Job** | `bmc.tinkerbell.org/v1alpha1` | BMC power-management jobs (Rufio) |

-Hardware and Template objects are also read from and written to the remote cluster, but they are accessed on demand rather than through the watch cache.
+Hardware and Template objects are also read from and written to the external cluster, but they are accessed on demand rather than through the watch cache.

 ### Cross-Cluster Ownership

 Kubernetes owner references do not work across cluster boundaries.
-When operating in remote mode, CAPT uses **labels** instead of owner references to associate Tinkerbell resources with their owning `TinkerbellMachine`:
+When operating in external mode, CAPT uses **labels** instead of owner references to associate Tinkerbell resources with their owning `TinkerbellMachine`:

 | Label | Description |